-Nestled between the mountains, a 3 hour drive north of El Calafate, the town of El Chalten was set up by climbers as a basecamp for their ascents of Mount Fitz Roy and its surrounding peaks.
+Nestled between the mountains, a 3 hour drive north of El Calafate, is the town of El Chalten.
+Set up by climbers as a base camp for their ascents of Mount Fitz Roy and its surrounding peaks.
 Years have passed and what was once an empty little town is now considered “the trekking capital” of Argentina.
-Still remote, the town is now filled with hotels, hostels, campsites and restaurants catering for ambitious climbers and holiday day hikers.
+Still remote, the town is now filled with hotels, campsites and restaurants catering for ambitious climbers and holiday day hikers.

 Doug Thompkins & Yvon Chouinard, The founders of The North Face & Patagonia were some of the first men to reach the summit of Mount Fitz Roy.

 After a camp dinner and a few long exposure photos of the mountains and the night sky we called it a night to avoid the cold.
 No such luck.
 The tent and sleeping bags we had were completely unsuitable for the cold night at the bottom of glacier-capped mountains.
 Between the two of us we got zero sleep.
 Even wearing all of the clothes we brought, we felt like we were slowly freezing!
-4am arrived and we jumped out of our sleeping bags to start our hike with the hopes that that would warm us up.
+Eventually 4am arrived and we jumped out of our sleeping bags to start our hike.
+We hoped it would warm us up.
 Once again we hiked up the steep incline to the viewpoint and passed hikers fully equipped with the latest outdoor gear, those using shopping bags for their clothes and those without any form of light for the trail.

 We had hoped that the sunrise would allow us to see the iconic pink glow of the mountain range but unfortunately it wasn’t to be.
 We heard of some hikers who did the sunrise hike 4 mornings in a row and didn’t see the glow and others who got it on their first attempt.
 That’s nature, unpredictable.

 After hiking back down, taking down the tent and a quick camp breakfast we decided to abandon our plans for a second night of camping at Tres Lagunas.
-One night of no sleep and almost freezing was enough to put us off spending another night at the base of a glacier.
+One night of no sleep and almost freezing was enough.
+We couldn’t handle the thought of spending a night at the base of a glacier.